nhsuk/see-a-gp/views/bacterial-vaginosis/main-content.md

 This won't hurt, but may feel uncomfortable.

-The results will take a day or two if you go to a sexual health clinic and around a week if you go to your GP.
+You often get the results quicker from a sexual health clinic, typically 1 to 2 days, and around 1 week from your GP practice.

 ## Treatment for bacterial vaginosis

-BV is treated with antibiotic tablets, such as metronidazole, or antibiotic gel.
+BV is treated with antibiotic tablets or gel.

 If you are pregnant, it is safe to use treatment, even in the first 12 weeks.